c0d-0x/batdaemon/README.md

 ## How it Works

-- *Loads configuration:* Reads the configuration file and builds a list of paths to monitor.
+- **Loads configuration:** Reads the configuration file and builds a list of paths to monitor.
-- *Creates fanotify instance:* Initializes a fanotify file descriptor with appropriate flags.
+- **Creates fanotify instance:** Initializes a fanotify file descriptor with appropriate flags.
-- *Adds watches:* Adds watches for each configured path using fanotify_mark.
+- **Adds watches:** Adds watches for each configured path using fanotify_mark.
-- *Event loop:* Continuously reads events from the fanotify file descriptor.
+- **Event loop:** Continuously reads events from the fanotify file descriptor.
-- *Event handling:* Processes events, retrieves process information, and optionally logs events.
+- **Event handling:** Processes events, retrieves process information, and optionally logs events.

 ## Dependencies

 - Linux kernel with fanotify support
+- poll library
 - Standard C libraries

 ## Signal Handling